digitsensitive/chip8-wasm/README.md

-# CHIP-8 Emulator written in AssemblyScript
+# A CHIP-8 interpreter (and virtual machine) written in AssemblyScript

-This project was created to deal with the creation of an emulator in more detail and to use [AssemblyScript](https://www.assemblyscript.org) for the first time.
+This project was created to deal with the creation of an interpreter in more detail and to use [AssemblyScript](https://www.assemblyscript.org) for the first time.

 I have documented and described the development of the project in detail on the